src-d/go-kallax/README.md

 Any other type must be explicitly specified.

+All types that are not pointers will be `NOT NULL`.

 ## Custom operators

 You can create custom operators with kallax using the `NewOperator` and `NewMultiOperator` functions.